recastnavigation/recastnavigation/README.md

 2. The walkable areas described by the mold are divided into simple overlayed 2D regions.
 The resulting regions have only one non-overlapping contour, which simplifies the final step of the process tremendously.
 3. The navigation polygons are peeled off from the regions by first tracing the boundaries and then simplifying them.
 The resulting polygons are finally converted to convex polygons which makes them perfect for pathfinding and spatial reasoning about the level.

-The toolset code is located in the Recast folder and demo application using the Recast toolset is located in the RecastDemo folder.

-The project files with this distribution can be compiled with Microsoft Visual C++ 2008 (you can download it for free) and XCode 3.1.

 ## Detour